Written by Santiago MontaldoUpdated on June 3, 2026

 • Combine order history and support context in the CRM

-• Alert reps when key accounts experience problems
+• Alert reps when key accounts open new issues

 • Streamline follow-ups with synced ticket timelines